How do I get a library card?

 Can I use the library after I graduate?

-Yes, we can change your status from student to community user when you are no longer a student as long as you are still reside in the local service area.
-You may still check out library materials and use the library computers.
+Yes, we can change your status from student to community user when you are no longer a student as long as you still reside in the Thomasville area.
+You may still check out library materials for up to 2 weeks and use the library computers.
 However, interlibrary loan materials must be requested through your public library.
+Printing costs ¢10/page.